AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXBasicObject/Revision.md

 ICAEXBasicObject.Revision Property
 ==================================
-AutomationML 2.1 APIGets the collection of Revision objects contained in this instance.
+Gets the collection of Revision objects contained in this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)